Robust Explainer Recommendation for Time Series Classification: Conclusion

 \section{Conclusion}

-In this work, we proposed AMEE, a Model-Agnostic Explanation Evaluation framework, for computationally assessing and ranking explanation methods for the time series classification task.
-We test the framework on both synthetic and selected UCR archive datasets to obtain explanation evaluations for a wide variety of common explanation methods for time series, covering different aspects of explanation including type, scope and model dependency.
-Our experiments show a high agreement of Explanation Power (measured by AMEE) in both synthetic datasets with Oracle explanation (ground truth at time-point precision) and Expert explanation (ground truth provided by a domain expert).
-This assessment can be used to select appropriate explanation methods for application users or shortlist candidate methods for more detailed and expensive user studies.
-Besides, AMEE could potentially pinpoint the inherent problems, such as biases, that may exist in the training data.
-More importantly, this evaluation further empowers machine learning to discover new knowledge from the data.
-Future work includes devising a robust, AMEE-optimized, explanation method and using data experts to evaluate the validity and showing potential of knowledge discovery using this framework in biomedical and heathcare-related tasks such as genetic data understanding and sports analytics.
+In this work we proposed AMEE, a Model-Agnostic Explanation Evaluation framework, for computationally assessing and ranking explanation methods for the time series classification task.
+We test the framework on 25 synthetic and UCR archive datasets to obtain explanation evaluations for a wide variety of common explanation methods for time series, covering different aspects of explanation including type, scope and model dependency.
+Our experiments show a high agreement of the Explanation Power (measured by AMEE) in the synthetic datasets with the Oracle explanation (ground truth for each time point) and the Expert explanation in a real dataset (ground truth provided by a domain expert).
+We also find that perturbation-based explainers based on SHAP generally perform better than gradient-based explainers for time series classification (given similar performance of the base models), but are computationally expensive.
+AMEE can be used to select appropriate explanation methods for application users.
+It could also potentially pinpoint inherent problems, such as bias, that may exist in the training data and subsequently enhance the trustworthiness of AI systems in critical tasks.
+This framework further empowers machine learning to discover new knowledge from the data.
+Another potential application is to use the best explainer recommended by AMEE as a proxy for downstream tasks to identify opportunities to compress data and optimize data storage, transmission, and analysis.
+Finally, since AMEE relies on response to perturbation to evaluate importance of explanation methods, it can potentially be adapted to other types of data (such as images) and other machine learning tasks (such as time series regression and clustering).
+Future work includes devising a robust, AMEE-optimized, explanation method and using data experts to evaluate the validity and potential of knowledge discovery using this framework in biomedical and heathcare-related tasks such as genetic data understanding and sports analytics.